 Now more than ever, appreciating and supporting the exceptional and innovative artists that have been associated with KCRep since 1964 is of the utmost importance, not only to us, but to our great city as well.
 UPGRADE to a FULL-SEASON RESERVED-SEAT SUBSCRIPTION or choose a flexible PICK Pass today and receive the lowest prices of the season — some packages are as low as $27 per production!!
 Being a subscriber also comes with great benefits that will help you make the most of your KCRep experience.
 Not interested in the perks?
-Single tickets will go on sale at the end of July.
+Single tickets are on sale now!

 September 8, 2017 – October 1, 2017

 BETWEEN THE LINES is the story of seventeen year old Delilah McPhee, whose life is turned upside down by her parents’ divorce.
 Forced to move to a new town and start a different school, Delilah finds herself escaping into fiction, developing a literary crush on a handsome prince whose circumstances really… speak to her.
 This empowering new musical based on the bestselling book by Jodi Picoult & Samantha van Leer asks: what happens when the line between fiction and fantasy becomes blurred with reality?
 Is it possible to live the story you want, if it’s not the story you’re in?

 October 13, 2017 – November 5, 2017